Gravitational Redshift Calculator

 No. Gravitational redshift comes from light climbing out of a gravity well, while Doppler shift comes from relative motion.
 This calculator gives only the static gravitational part.

-How large is the Sun gravitational redshift?
+How large is the Sun's gravitational redshift?

 It is very small, only about two parts per million at the solar surface, because the Sun is far from being a compact object like a neutron star.